 Organised by the MG Car Club, this "open to all" event

-is one of the biggest classic driving events on the calendar!
+is one of the biggest classic driving events in the country - featuring

 locations, and all finishing at Vellenoweth Green in St Heliers.